 - Worcester Bosch

-Combi Boiler Installation: What’s Cheap?
+Combi Boiler Installation: How to Determine if the Cost is Cheap?

 OK, so you’ve chosen your boiler.
 Now what?

-If you’d prefer the long version, we’ve created a guide to combi boiler replacement costs here, there’s even a section detailing what to expect in terms of price, when getting a new boiler from British Gas, and other national installers.
+If you’d prefer the long version, we’ve created a guide to combi boiler replacement costs here; there’s even a section detailing what to expect in terms of price when getting a new boiler from British Gas and other national installers.

-LPG & Gas Boiler Installation Prices
+LPG & Gas Combi Boilers Installation Prices

-Expect a cheap combi boiler installation to sit in the £1,700-£2,000.
-There’s a tonne of factors that affect the price including boiler size, brand, complexity of the installation, and so on.
+A typical combi boiler will be in the 24kW-30kW range, enough to power central heating and hot water for a 1-3 bedroom property.
+Expect a budget combi boiler installation to sit around £1,500-£2,000, inc VAT.
+There’s a tonne of factors that affect the price including boiler size, brand, complexity of the installation, what’s included in the install (filter, flue kit, etc) and so on.

 Oil Combi Boilers